-Medicare doesn’t provide coverage for incontinence supplies since they are disposable, over-the-counter items.
+Medicare doesn’t cover incontinence supplies since they are disposable, over-the-counter items.
 However, some Part C plans cover these supplies.
 While Medicare won’t cover adult absorbent diapers, you have some options to get the supplies you need.
 Plus, some benefits Medicare covers can help you along the way.

 In the content below, let’s review everything you need about Medicare coverage for incontinence supplies.

 Does Medicare cover incontinence supplies

 Medicare Part A nor Part B covers incontinence supplies.
 Products such as adult briefs, pull-on diapers, bladder control pads, and other incontinence supplies are considered over-the-counter items that Medicare doesn’t cover.

 Although, Medicare will cover non-absorbent urological options such as external catheters and ostomy supplies.
 Coverage is available for these items because they’re not disposable and are considered Durable Medical Equipment (DME) supplies.

 Medicare can provide coverage to determine where the incontinence stems from.
 Depending on your medical condition, your healthcare provider may find treatment options with Medicare coverage.